Jerudong International School: Sports Complex

 The Sports Complex opened in January 2017 and is situated in the area between the main school buildings and boarding houses.
 It has two indoor multi-purpose courts, one 8 lane, 25m indoor swimming pool and fitness room.
 There are also grounds for outdoor sports such as football and rugby, as well as another swimming pool of 50m in length with four lanes.

 Arts Centre

 The Jerudong International School Arts Centre is a multi-purpose complex dedicated to the performing arts which was opened in October 2011.
 The Arts Centre comprises a theatre, which can accommodate up to 725 guests on normal seating, a Black Box Theatre, an Art Gallery, a Conference Room, Orchestra Rehearsal Room, spaces for exhibition, dance studio and several bespoke drama classrooms.
 The JIS Arts Centre has also become the venue for Toyota Classics Orchestra in Brunei since 2012.
 In 2017, the Earl and Countess of Wessex visited the school and Arts Centre.

+Outdoor Discovery Centre (ODC)

+In July 2022, JIS was awarded the Global Eco Schools Green Flag Award for our Outdoor Discovery Centre (ODC), a 10,000m2 space being reforested on our campus.
+The ODC has acted as an outdoor classroom showcasing student-led projects such as rewilding, fruit and vegetable gardens, maintaining the hives of our stingless bees, rainwater harvesting and eco-art.

+Solar PV Project

+In June 2024, JIS unveiled its Solar PV Project, becoming Brunei's first school to undertake a major solar installation and integrate a comprehensive solar energy system.
+The school has installed over 600 solar panels, estimated to produce nearly 600,000 KWh of energy annually.
+This initiative aims to significantly reduce the carbon footprint and promote renewable energy usage within the JIS campus community.